New pharmaceutical warehouse

 Health Minister Doctor Ifereimi Waqainabete says the new warehouse is an important component in the supply chain management of Fiji Pharmaceutical and Biomedical Services (FPBS).

-He says $4.85 million has been allocated for emergency COVID-19 response, $1.40 million for health systems strengthening, and $1.10 million is channeled towards the implementation management, monitoring, and evaluation.
+He says $4.85 million has been allocated for emergency COVID-19 response, $1.40 million for health systems strengthening, and $1.10 million is channelled towards the implementation management, monitoring, and evaluation.

 “The expected project beneficiaries will be the population at large given the nature of the disease, including infected people, at-risk populations, particularly the elderly and people with chronic conditions, as well as medical and emergency personnel, medical and testing facilities, and public health agencies engaged in the response in Fiji.”